What EPC Rating Do You Need for a Heat Pump?

 The EPC and Heat Pump Paradox

 Here is an interesting wrinkle: installing a heat pump itself significantly improves your EPC rating.
 A home rated D with a gas boiler can jump to C or even B after switching to a heat pump, because the EPC calculation credits low-carbon heating systems.
+But the underlying fabric of your home still determines how efficiently the heat pump operates in practice.

 What EPC Rating Should You Aim For?

-- Loft insulation top-up: Cheap (£300 to £500 for a DIY job) and highly effective.
+- Loft insulation top-up: £300 to £500 DIY.
 Aim for 270mm depth.

-- Cavity wall insulation: If you have unfilled cavity walls, this is one of the best improvements available (£400 to £800 for a typical semi).
+- Cavity wall insulation: £400 to £800 for a typical semi.

 - Floor insulation: Particularly worthwhile for suspended timber floors.